dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

-The command will dispatch a request to the demo Web API, set *application/xml* as the content-type and authenticate using admin/district as username/password.
-If all goes well this will return a *200 OK* HTTP status code.
+The command will dispatch a request to the demo Web API, set *application/xml* as the content-type and authenticate using `admin`/`district` as username/password.
+If all goes well this will return a `200 OK` HTTP status code.
 You can verify that the data has been received by opening the data entry module in DHIS2 and select the org unit, data set and period used in this example.

 The API follows normal semantics for error handling and HTTP status codes.
-If you supply an invalid username or password, *401 Unauthorized* is returned.
-If you supply a content-type other than application/xml, *415 Unsupported Media Type* is returned.
-If the XML content is invalid according to the DXF namespace, *400 Bad Request* is returned.
-If you provide an invalid identifier in the XML content, *409 Conflict* is returned together with a descriptive message.
+If you supply an invalid username or password, `401 Unauthorized` is returned.
+If you supply a content-type other than `application/xml`, `415 Unsupported Media Type` is returned.
+If the XML content is invalid according to the DXF namespace, `400 Bad Request` is returned.
+If you provide an invalid identifier in the XML content, `409 Conflict` is returned together with a descriptive message.

 ### Sending bulks of data values